Ayurveda way of oil pulling

 आयुर्वेदिक चिकित्सा प्रणाली के अनुसार, चिकित्सक द्वारा, आपके समस्याओं के अनुकूलित विशेष रूप से डिज़ाइन की गई एक उपचार योजना बनाया जाता है। आपके विशेष...

 Apart from the spiritual and religious importance, intake of Navadhanyam bestows excellent health benefits according to Ayurveda.
 A unique blend of ce...

 Cowpeas is an amazing, versatile but inexpensive nutritional powerhouse, which can be easily incorporated into our daily diet.

 Marunnu kanji / Ayurveda Organic Herbal Porridge is a nutritious, light and health-enhancing rice gruel, which is made using Njavara rice, pulses, and...

 Corona virus-induced flu which originated at Wuhan, China is spreading fast.
 The deadly disease has been declared as a worldwide health emergency by W...

-The Modern Indian's Guide to the 15 most used Ayurvedic Herbs & their benefits
+Guide to the most used Ayurvedic herbs and their benefits

 Ayurveda is one of the oldest and comprehensive systems of healing and healthcare known to humanity.
-The ayurvedic practice is around five thousand ye...
+The beauty of Ayurveda is that it approaches heal...